Collection Development Policy

 - New formats will be introduced into the collection as they become available and where they are relevant and accessible.

-- The Library reserves the right to choose only those titles which will enhance the collection or as additional copies to popular texts.
-Any titles which are not retained by the Library will usually be offered to the Trust’s trainees and students at no charge.
+- Where donations are accepted, the Library reserves the right to choose only those titles which will enhance the collection or as additional copies to heavily used texts.
+Any titles which are not retained by the Library will usually be offered to the Trust’s trainees and students at no charge on a first come first served basis.

-- The Library has a policy, in line with U.K. University libraries, of receiving doctoral and Masters’ theses in electronic format.
-Records are added to the online catalogue with a link to the full-text thesis if available.
+The Library has a policy, in line with U.K. University libraries, of receiving doctoral dissertations and Master’s theses in electronic format.
+Records are added to the online catalogue with a link to the full-text thesis or dissertation if available.

-- we aim to receive electronic copies of Masters’ theses as provided via the Trust’s Quality Unit from the Trust’s University partner, University of Essex, who validate the majority of the Trust’s courses.
+- we aim to receive electronic copies of Master’s theses as provided via the Trust’s Academic Quality Unit from the Trust’s University partners who validate the Trust’s courses.

-- Doctoral theses: The Library holds theses awarded for both taught Doctorate courses and ‘by publication’
+- the Library holds dissertations awarded for research-based doctorate courses, professional doctorates and ‘by publication’ doctorates.

 - these are freely available via the institutional repository Staff Publications Online with a record on the Library’s online catalogue linking to the online copy.

-4. Where a thesis has been restricted (for example due to potentially identifying information or material), this is indicated on the public records and access is on request to the author via the Library.
+- Where a thesis or dissertation has been restricted (for example due to potentially identifying information or material), this is indicated on the public records and access is on request to the author via the Library.

-- The Library holds a small collection of audio and visual recordings covering Trust’s presentations and conferences, commercially purchased and off air broadcasts.
+- The Library holds a small collection of audio and visual recordings covering Trust presentations and conferences, commercially purchased recordings and off-air broadcasts.

-- The Library no longer makes off-air recordings but, as part of our membership of Learning on Screen (the British Universities Film and Video Council) we will obtain, on request, off air broadcasts which are relevant to teaching and research at the Trust.
+- The Library no longer makes off-air recordings but under the terms of our Educational Recording Licence and as part of our membership of Learning on Screen (the British Universities Film and Video Council) we will obtain, on request, off air broadcasts which are relevant to teaching and research at the Trust.

-- We also subscribe to the BUFVC’s Box of Broadcasts (BoB) service which provides on demand radio and television broadcasts for educational use along with other commercial subscription video resources such as the SAGE Counseling and Psychotherapy video collection.
-These can all be searched via our website.
+- We also subscribe to the BUFVC’s Box of Broadcasts (BoB) service which provides on demand radio and television broadcasts for educational use along with other commercial subscription video resources and an archive of over two million recordings.
+These can all be searched via our website – Box of Broadcasts

 - We also purchase commercial recordings as necessary via providers such as Concord Media who have specialist documentary collections in the areas of health and social care.